gnpaneendra/RAWS_2026_TWIN/README.md

 ```terminal
 python3 -m notebook
 ```
+Open the note book and paste output of pwd here in the first line of 4th cell of the notebooks (open the notebook alongside for better understanding)

 Disclaimer: There are few lines of code which run on linux, but they can be commented out and it will not affect the data processing